escapin/sElect/README.md

 been published, every voter can simply check whether her verification code is included in the published election result, along with her choice.
-For this mechanism to work, one needs to make sure that the client program is honest and indeed uses a randomly chosen, and hence unique, verification code.
-In case part of the verification code is randomly chosen by the user, the assumption of an honest verification client is not even necessary.
+For this mechanism to work, one needs to make sure that the voting booth is honest and indeed uses a randomly chosen, and hence unique, verification code.
+In case part of the verification code is randomly chosen by the user, the assumption of an honest verification client is not necessary anymore.

 Furthermore, sElect also provides a reasonable level of **accountability**: when a voter has a signed acknowledgment from the